 Delicate Arch is by far the most famous arch in Arches – heck, it’s on the Utah license plate!
 But if you were hoping to hike to Delicate Arch during the one day you have for both Arches and Canyonlands, it’s not really possible – unless you don’t do anything else in Arches National Park (which is a real disservice to the park!).

 If you have your heart set on hiking Delicate Arch, plan for this longer hike to take 2-3 hours.
 Drive into the park at sunrise, do the Delicate Arch hike, and drive back out to Moab for lunch.

 Instead, pull of Arches Scenic Drive to the Lower Delicate Arch Viewpoint parking area.
 A shorter hike gives you a nice view of the arch – from quite a distance, but you can still say you’ve seen it.

 After you’ve snapped a few photos, head back onto Arches Scenic Drive and continue further into the park.

 5. Hike to Landscape Arch

-After passing the Fiery Furnace, you’ll reach the end of Arches Scenic Drive in Devils Garden.
+After passing the Fiery Furnace, you’ll reach the end of Arches Scenic Drive in Devil’s Garden.
 This is a great spot to get out and stretch your legs with another short hike.
-It’s an easy 1.5-mile hike from the parking area to Landscape Arch – which was my favorite arch during my trip in February 2020.
+It’s an easy hike 1.5 miles out-and-back from the parking area to Landscape Arch – which was my favorite arch during my trip in February 2020.
 There’s also virtually no elevation change, making this great for visitors of all ages.

 If you want to explore further, there are other arches in the area; give yourself about an hour to hike to Landscape Arch and adjust your morning scheduled based on how that feels and fits into the rest of your day.